cdsittampalam/documentation/docs/Creating Transactions.md

 ### Qredo Fees

-Qredo charges a fee of 1 basis point, or 0.01%, of the amount transferred.
-Information on the fee appears when you enter details and review the transfer transaction.

 As a fund owner and member, you have the permission to transfer money from one Qredo user to another.
 This permission is shown in the **Permissions** tab on the Settings section of your account.